sebjonas/wso2si-demo/rules/README.md

 Stop the running services:
 1. Stop the Siddhi app and press ctrl-C in the terminal where you started Streaming Integrator Tooling
-2. Press ctrl-C in the terminals running Kafka producer and consumer
-3. Press ctrl-C in the terminals running Kafka and Zookeeper (in that order)

 [back to toc](../README.md)